 - Critical/top-level modules of the control flow of the application are tested last.

 - There is no room for an early prototype.

 - Except for the top-level, test drivers need to be created for modules at all levels.

-- You can identify defects between interfaces by the end of the testing cycle.
+- Defects between interfaces can be identified only by the end of the testing cycle.

 Top-Down Integration Testing

-This type of testing follows the natural control flow hierarchy, i.e., top to bottom.
+This approach follows the natural control flow hierarchy, i.e., top to bottom.
 For example, you have a fitness app with four modules – A login page, a profile page, a workout page, and a payment page.

 The testing of the application will start from the crucial top-level module.
 For example, first, the login page will be tested and integrated, and then gradually, other low-level modules will be tested.
 Finally, stubs are used in case the missing modules are not ready.